GSA/search.digitalgov.gov/_posts/2017-02-27-display-overview.md

 1. **Videos.** This option only appears after you've told us about your [YouTube](/manual/youtube.html) channel.
 When a searcher's query matches the metadata of a video published within the 13 months, the video appears in the Videos module.
 One inline video is displayed with a link to see more videos for the searcher's query.

-1. **Job openings.** When a searcher's query matches the text of a job opening published by your agency on USAJobs or NeoGov, the job appears in the Job Openings module.
+1. **Job openings.** When a searcher's query matches the text of a job opening published by your agency on USAJobs, the job appears in the Job Openings module.
 Up to three job openings are displayed.
 For more information, including a screenshot, read our post [Help Searchers Find Jobs](/manual/govbox-jobs.html).
 You will need to [contact us](mailto:search@support.digitalgov.gov) to get the Jobs module enabled for your site.

 1. ***Federal Register* documents.** When a searcher's query matches the text of a notice or rule published by your agency in the *Federal Register*, the document appears in the *Federal Register* module.
 Up to three documents are displayed.
 For more information, including a screenshot, read our post [Help Searchers Find Federal Register Documents](/manual/govbox-federal-register.html).